Kugelschieber/asl/README.md

 ### Control structures

 Controll structure syntax is C-like.
-Notice they are all using the same brackets and do not require to set a semicolon at the end.
+Notice they are all using the same brackets and do not require to set a semicolon at the end, unlike in SQF.

 ```
 if 1 < 2 {